 Canid Pest Ejectors

-Canid Pest Ejectors (CPEs) are a relatively new tool for managing foxes and wild dogs in Australia and they can essentially be used in the same way that you would use fox baits.
+Canid Pest Ejectors (CPEs) are a relatively new tool for managing foxes and wild dogs in Australia and can essentially be used in the same way as baits.

-CPEs are a mechanical device designed to deliver a measured dose 1080 or PAPP directly into the mouth of foxes and wild dogs.
-The device is activated when a fox or dog pulls firmly (with a force greater than 1.6kg) in an upward motion on the lure head.
-This triggers a spring-loaded mechanism that drives a piston into the poison filled capsule, which propels its (powder or liquid) contents directly into the mouth of the animal.
+CPEs are a mechanical device designed to deliver a measured dose of 1080 or PAPP directly into the mouth of foxes and wild dogs.
+The device is activated when a fox or dog pulls firmly (with a force greater than 1.6 kg) in an upward motion on the lure head.
+This triggers a spring-loaded mechanism that drives a piston into the poison-filled capsule, which propels its (powder or liquid) contents directly into the mouth of the animal.